Computational thinking: Characteristics

-The characteristics that define computational thinking are decomposition, pattern recognition / data representation, generalization/abstraction, and algorithms.
-By decomposing a problem, identifying the variables involved using data representation, and creating algorithms, a generic solution results.
+The characteristics that define computational thinking are decomposition, pattern recognition/data representation, generalization/abstraction, and algorithms.
+By decomposing a problem, identifying the variables involved using data representation, and creating algorithms, a generic solution can be found.
 The generic solution is a generalization or abstraction that can be used to solve a multitude of variations of the initial problem.

 The "three As" Computational Thinking Process describes computational thinking as a set of three steps: abstraction, automation, and analysis.

 Another characterization of computational thinking is the "three As" iterative process based on three stages: